What Is The Difference Between CBD & Hemp Oil?

 Maybe it's because they both come from the hemp plant, or because they're both used as prominent ingredients in skincare products and food.
 Certainly the rising popularity of both products has placed them firmly in the public eye.

-The good news is that CBD oil and hemp oil are two completely different products, and we’re here to make it as easy as possible for you to understand their differences.
-Here’s what you need to know.
+The good news is that CBD oil and hemp oil are two completely different products, and we’re here to make it as easy for you to understand their differences.

-Hemp oil, meanwhile, is extracted from the seeds of the same plant.
-It contains many rich nutrients and fatty acids one would expect from seeds but, most notably, does not contain any CBD.
+Hemp oil, meanwhile, is extracted from the seeds of the hemp plant.
+It contains many rich nutrients and fatty acids one would expect from seeds but, most notably, does not contain any significant concentrations of CBD.

-CBD oil is extracted from the Cannabis plant, a process either involving the use of solvents or with an advanced technique like carbon dioxide extraction.
+CBD oil is extracted from the hemp plant, a process either involving the use of solvents or with an advanced technique like carbon dioxide extraction.